TeenSpirit1107/LearnNeuralNetwork/Projects/p2_diabetes/p2_versions.md

 2. Apparently, there's the overfitting problem after epoch 25.
 ### Next Step
 - don't reduce epoch, but reduce learning rate?
-- Problem: Sometimes the initial loss is too large.
-I believe it's due to some problems in the **optimizer**: the optimizer is designed for sigmoid, so I need to change it into another function corresponding to ReLU.
+- Problem: Sometimes the initial loss is too large. ~~I believe it's due to some problems in the **optimizer**: the optimizer is designed for sigmoid, so I need to change it into another function corresponding to ReLU.~~**Turns out this is a wrong beliefe.
+SGD is Stochastic Gradient Descent, which applies to all activation functions including sigmoid and ReLU.**
     - Sigmoid optimizer:`optimizer = torch.optim.SGD(model.parameters(), lr=0.01)`
     - Terminal Output
 ```